 ADL's Education department provides educational programs, training and resources.
-Our anti-bias and bullying prevention programs for grades PreK-12 (A World of Difference® Institute and No Place for Hate®) assist educators and students in understanding and challenging bias and building ally behaviors.
+Our anti-bias and bullying prevention programs for grades PreK-12 (A World of Difference[®] Institute and No Place for Hate[®]) assist educators and students in understanding and challenging bias, building ally behaviors, and challenging injustice.
 Our work in confronting antisemitism (Words to Action[TM]) empowers middle school, high school and college students with constructive responses to combat antisemitism.
-We also have our Echoes & Reflections program to help students explore and critically reflect on the lessons of the Holocaust.
+Our Echoes & Reflections program helps students explore and critically reflect on the lessons of the Holocaust.